 How mental health affects managing money

 Living with a mental health condition can affect your money management because it impacts the way you feel, think and act.
-It can also influence your decision making, planning, spending behaviours, coping strategies, and communication.
+It can also influence your decision-making, planning, spending behaviours, coping strategies, and communication.
 It can also lead to more debt; research by MoneySavingExpert found that around 36% of people living with poor mental health have severe or crisis debts compared to around 6% of the general population.

 Mental health and money management